visgl/deck.gl/RFCs/automatic-and-explicit-highlighting-micro-rfc.md

 August 9, 2017

+Please add comments as reviews to the [PR](https://github.com/uber/deck.gl/pull/839)

 ## Overview

 The new **picking** shader module in luma.gl v4 offers a simple, unified way to implement picking in all deck.gl layers.
 It is expected that all core layers will be converted to use this module early in the the deck.gl 4.2 dev cycle.

 In addition to handling normal picking color selection, the picking module also supports highlighting of one object by specifying  **pickingSelectedColor** module parameter.